serhiismetanskyi/telegram_bot_worker_for_cloudflare/README.md

 1. Create a Telegram bot via [@BotFather](https://t.me/BotFather).
 2. Configure environment variables using Cloudflare KV Storage for your worker.
+3. Set up your `wrangler.toml` configuration file for deployment.
-3. Deploy the code to Cloudflare Workers.
+4. Deploy the code to Cloudflare Workers.
-4. Set the webhook for your Telegram bot to point to your deployed Cloudflare Worker.
+5. Set the webhook for your Telegram bot to point to your deployed Cloudflare Worker.

 Once configured, messages sent to your bot will be automatically forwarded to n8n.